Civilians escape Kherson after Russian strikes on freed city

 Poking her head out from the back, Svitlana Romanivna added: “We went through real hell.
 Our neighborhood was burning, it was a nightmare.
 Everything was in flames.”

-Kherson was one of many cities in recent days to face a blistering onslaught of Russian artillery fire and drone attacks, with the shelling especially intense there.
-Elsewhere, the barrage largely targeted infrastructure, though civilian causalities were reported.
-Repair crews across the country were scrambling Saturday to restore heat, electricity and water services that were blasted into disrepair.
+Ukraine in recent days has faced a blistering onslaught of Russian artillery fire and drone attacks, with the shelling especially intense in Kherson.
+Often the barrage has largely targeted infrastructure, though civilian casualties have been reported.
+Repair crews across the country were scrambling to restore heat, electricity and water services that were blasted into disrepair.

+Russia has ratcheted up its attacks on critical infrastructure after suffering battlefield setbacks.
+A prominent Russian nationalist said Saturday the Russian military doesn’t have enough doctors, in what was a rare public admission of problems within the military.

+“The total amount we have raised for ‘Grain from Ukraine’ is already about $150 million.
+The work continues,” Zelenskyy said in his nightly TV address.
+“We are preparing up to 60 ships.
+All of us together do not just send Ukrainian agricultural products to those countries that suffer the most from the food crisis.
+We reaffirm that hunger should never again be used as a weapon.”

-The prime ministers of Belgium, Poland and Lithuania and the president of Hungary were on hand, and many others participated by video.
+The prime ministers of Belgium, Poland and Lithuania and the president of Hungary were on hand, many others participated by video.
+Zelenskyy said more than 20 countries supported the summit.

-Ukrainian Prime Minister Denys Shmyhal said Ukraine — despite its own financial straits — has allocated 900 million hryvna ($24 million) to purchase corn for Yemen, Sudan, Kenya and Nigeria.
+Ukrainian Prime Minister Denys Shmyhal said Ukraine — despite its own financial straits — has allocated 900 million hryvna ($24 million) to purchase corn for countries including Yemen, Sudan, Kenya and Nigeria.

-“Ukraine knows what hunger is, and we do not want people to die again in the 21st century because of Russia and its inhuman methods,” he was quoted as saying by the news agency Interfax.
+Our food security summit was supported by more than 20 countries.
+The total amount we have raised for ‘Grain from Ukraine’ is already about 150 million US dollars.
+The work continues.
+We are preparing up to 60 ships.
+All of us together do not just send Ukrainian agricultural products to those countries that suffer the most from the food crisis.
+We reaffirm that hunger should never again be used as a weapon.

 The reminder about food supplies was timely: Ukrainians were marking the 90th anniversary of the start of the “Holodomor,” or Great Famine, which killed more than 3 million people over two years as the Soviet government under dictator Josef Stalin confiscated food and grain supplies and deported many Ukrainians.